sanjayamirthraj/eigengames/README.md

 }
 ```

-The integration point with the main transaction pool system:
+And here's how it connects to the main transaction pool system:

 ```go
 // Initialize the transaction pool